laurijuhani/dbswa-project-2/RUNNING.md

 # Development
 - To run the application in development mode open terminal in the app directory of the project and run `docker compose up`.
+- NOTE: After adding `deno adapter` to `qa-ui` for dynamic routes to work in production it somehow crashed the development build for apple silicon devices.
+So if you are using computer with Apple silicon processor and want to use this app in development mode I have made a folder in root directory called `docker_development_arm64` where there are `docker-compose.yml` and `astro.config.mjs` files, which you can use to start it development.

 # Production
 - To run the application in production mode open terminal in the app directory